datalad-handbook/book/docs/usecases/HCP_dataset.rst

 :command:`datalad clone` command in a few seconds.
 Secondly, the modularity from splitting the data release into several thousand subdatasets has performance advantages.
-If :term:`Git` or :term:`git-annex` repositories exceed certain a certain size (either in terms of file sizes or the number of files), performance can drop severely [#f2]_.
+If :term:`Git` or :term:`git-annex` repositories exceed a certain size (either in terms of file sizes or the number of files), performance can drop severely [#f2]_.
 By dividing the vast amount of data into many subdatasets, this can be prevented: Subdatasets are small-sized units that are combined to the complete HCP dataset structure, and nesting comes with no additional costs or difficulties, as DataLad can work smoothly across hierarchies of subdatasets.

-In order to only simplify access to the data instead of providing data access that could circumvent HCP license term agreements for users, DataLad does not host any HCP data.
+In order to simplify access to the data instead of providing data access that could circumvent HCP license term agreements for users, DataLad does not host any HCP data.
 Instead, thanks to :command:`datalad addurls`, each data file knows its source (the public AWS S3 bucket of the HCP project), and a